Leonardo-Boss/suckless-site/suckless.org/project_ideas.md

 system that solves the problems of TTS (Trouble Ticket System), ARS (Action Request System) and IRS (Incident Response System) all together.

 ***Requirements:*** Good knowledge of web technologies are essential, good knowledge of C is desirable.

 ### Lightweight volume manager alternative

 We'd like to see a lightweight and simple alternative to gnome-volume-manager and similar programs.

-There's one such project already available at <http://tools.suckless.org/skvm>.
+There is one such project already available at <http://tools.suckless.org/skvm>.

 ***Requirements:*** Good C knowledge and knowledge of DBUS and similar techniques are essential.

 ### Yet another less sucking editor

 Although vi(m) does its job, it has become a monster over the years.
 We believe there is a gap between [ed](http://man.cat-v.org/plan_9/1/ed), [sam](http://sam.cat-v.org), [acme](http://acme.cat-v.org) and vim which must be filled with a completely new, less-sucking editor.

 It has been [suggested](http://lists.suckless.org/dev/0911/2255.html) that "...a curses interface for the sam protocol would be interesting and perhaps even useful..."

 ***Requirements:*** Good C knowledge and knowledge of I/O APIs is essential.